quyetdc/Shopify-CustomApp-Demo/README.md

 In order to run the example test cases, you need to set up your shop domain & shop token first in your `.env` file

+Then, you can simply run the command `rspec spec/requests`